-Tularemia – Decided to make a video based on a real patient of mine.
+Tularemia – I decided to make a video based on a real patient of mine.

 Differential diagnosis includes tuberculosis (Mycobacterium tuberculosis), anthrax (Bacillus anthracis), bubonic plague (Yersinia pestis), and tularemia (Francisella tularensis).